jwargodeloitte/intensive-final-project/README.md

 ### What is the overarching theme?
 Lastly, much of the time spent was researching which genre should the company invest in.
 The team wanted to find a genre that is highly favored, but not already oversaturated in the market.
 This again was looking at popularity of genres by counting all the movies that fall under each genre; as well as looking at the overall ratings of the movies in each genre.
-### What packages did we use?
- - Matplotlib
- - Pandas
- - SQL (SQLITE3)
- - Numpy
- - Seaborn
- - Scipy.Stats

 ## Statistical Communication
 ### Recommendation 1